0xReki/0xreki.github.io/_posts/2021/2021-07-20-yaku-lists.md

     <p>
       To get this, your hand needs to contain a triplet of the current prevalent wind, also called round wind.
       This can also be stacked onto <a href="{{ page.url | absolute_url }}#jikaze">Seat Wind</a>.<br>
-      Sometimes, players refer to the actual wind that gives this yaku instead, e.g., ton (East) or Double ton (East), if East was also Seat Wind.
+      Sometimes, players refer to the actual wind that gives this yaku instead, e.g., ton (East) or double ton (Double East), if East was also Seat Wind.
-      Other players think of all yakuhai yaku as the same yaku, so does Doman Mahjong.<br>
+      Other players think of all yakuhai yaku as the same yaku, so does SEGA NET MJ and Doman Mahjong.<br>
       Nintendo Clubhouse Games has a different system to refer to these: Auspicious Winds mean either Prevalent Wind or Seat Wind, Perfect Winds mean both Prevalent Wind and Seat Wind.
     </p>